Requests should be made via phone (256-233-8143), (), or in person at Accessibility Services.

-The following services and accommodations may be offered to students registered with Disability Services.
-Please note that this is not an inclusive list of accommodations that Disability Services offers and all accommodation requests are made on an individualized basis.
+The following services and accommodations may be offered to students registered with Accessibility Services.
+Please note that this is not an inclusive list of accommodations that Accessibility Services offers and all accommodation requests are made on an individualized basis.

-If books are not readily available from Bookshare, students may request accessible reading materials from Disability Services.
+If books are not readily available from Bookshare, students may request accessible reading materials from Accessibility Services.
 Please request Alt-Text conversions with at least 6 weeks’ notice and schedule an appointment to provide proof-of-purchase of textbooks .
 Formats such as Braille, Braille music, and Tactile Formats require 12 working weeks to complete.
 We cannot guarantee that we will fulfill all last-minute requests, but we will make a good-faith effort to fulfill the request.
-Requests should be made via phone (256-233-8143), (), or in person at Disability Services.
-Disability Services will need the following information:
+The following information will be needed when you make a request:

 - Student Name